-Only an hour away from the mainland, Koh Ta Kiev is one of the closest islands to Sihanoukville and is on the itinerary of many of the day trips and island tours that leave from the beach town.
-Few people stay overnight on the island though, which is a shame because it’s beautiful and has a few easily accessible beaches.
+Just four kilometres and one hour away from the mainland, Koh Ta Kiev is one of the closest islands to Sihanoukville and on the itinerary of many of the popular day trips and island tours that leave from the town and Otres Beach.
+Not so many people stay overnight on the island though, which is a shame because it’s beautiful and has a few easily accessible beaches.

 Like most of the islands in Cambodia, Koh Ta Kiev has been leased to a foreign company -- the same French outfit that owns, or has taken 99-year leases, on half of Koh Russei and parts of Ream National Park.
-They have ambitious plans for high-end resorts and boutique luxury hotels, although there's little sign of development from them apart from the beginnings of an inland road.
+They have ambitious plans for high-end resorts and boutique luxury hotels, though there was no sign that so much as a sod had been turned when we visited in mid-2016.